philips-software/odin/docs/Behaviors-and-lifecycles.md

 ## Registration
 ![Registration Lifecycle](./imgs/life-cycle--registration.png "Registration Lifecycle")

-There are two agents acting during registration phase: The JavaScript engine (browser or node) and Odin.
+There are two agents acting during the registration phase: The JavaScript engine (browser or node) and Odin.

 - The engine is responsible for evaluating the application code;
 - Each time that a Odin decorator (i.e. `@Injectable`) is found, the dependency annotated is registered into Odin;